VeriFIT/kofola-artifact/README.md

 ## Kofola 1.0: A Modular Approach to ω-Regular Complementation and Inclusion Checking

 This artifact reproduces the experiments for the paper above.
-Assume you downloaded the artifact archive, extracted it to your HOME, and you run inside the prepared TACAS 2026 Artifact Evaluation Virtual Machine with basic build tools pre-installed (Ubuntu 25.04).
+We assume that you downloaded the artifact archive, extracted it in your \$HOME inside the [TACAS 2026 Artifact Evaluation Virtual Machine](https://zenodo.org/records/17171929) with basic build tools pre-installed (Ubuntu 25.04).
+No network connection should be necessary.

 - Applying for badges: *Available, Functional, Reusable*
 - Link to the artifact: https://doi.org/10.5281/zenodo.17457593